 Typically you just need to successfully run

-airflow db upgrade command and this is all.
-However in
+airflow db migrate command and this is all.
+However, in

 some cases, the migration might find some old, stale and probably wrong data in your database and moves it